 Major General Alan Geder

-- Since 1988 he has completed several training courses at the battalion and brigade levels both at home and abroad;
+- Since 1988: several training courses at the battalion and brigade levels in Slovenia and abroad

 Career in the Slovenian Armed Forces (SAF):

-Major General Geder was awarded several decorations by the Ministry of Defence and foreign armed forces.
-The most important decorations include: the Gold Medal of General Maister with Swords, Silver and Bronze Medal of General Maister, a badge of the Manoeuvre Structure of National Protection Force (MSNZ), Bronze and Silver Medal of the Slovenian Armed Forces, a badge in commemoration of engagements in Gornja Radgona, the MSNZ Order Class 3, a Silver award presented by the Chief of the General Staff, Slovenian Armed Forces, Bronze Sword of the SAF Force Command, a Commemorative Cross of the Republic of Italy, and the Medal for Meritorious Service of the Slovak Republic.
+Major General Geder received several decorations of the Ministry of Defence of the Republic of Slovenia and foreign armed forces.
+The most important decorations include: Gold Medal of General Maister with Swords; Silver and Bronze Medals of General Maister; Badge of the Manoeuvre Structure of National Defence (MSNZ); Bronze and Silver Medals of the Slovenian Armed Forces; Badge in commemoration of engagements at Gornja Radgona; MSNZ Order, Grade 3; Silver Award presented by the SAF Chief of the General Staff; Bronze Sword of the SAF Force Command, Commemorative Cross of the Republic of Italy, and Medal for Meritorious Service of the Slovak Republic.